 - My students raised their hands to answer questions or give me a signal.
 If I saw a signal, I knew exactly what my student needed.
 Thus, I could simply nod or shake my head without ever having to miss a beat teaching.

 - I was able to assess my kiddos’ understanding based on whether they agreed or disagreed with a specific answer.

 - The “keep going” signal created an encouraging classroom environment.

 If you add these into your daily routine, you’ll find more benefits than I’ve even listed.
 Yes, there’s a learning curve for you and your kiddos, and you might occasionally forget the signals.
-(That’s why you have the posters on the wall!)
-But, I promise if you use these hand signals for school or homeschool, you’ll reap positive benefits.
+(That’s why you have the hand signal posters on the wall!)
+But, I promise if you use these hand signals for classroom management, you’ll reap positive benefits.